Your personal data

 The data we collect will be processed by staff at the University of Glasgow.

-Your data will be retained by Policy Scotland for six months after the event or activity in which you participated has concluded and will then be deleted securely.
+Your data will be retained by Policy Scotland only until the event or activity in which you participated has concluded and will then be deleted securely, except data related to attendance at physical events which shall be retained for up to one month, then destroyed securely.

 What are your rights?